 - More prestigious: Has the Leica luxury appeal, which ensures a high resale price.

-- More affordable: Was introduced at a lower price, despite coming with a build-in lens.
+- More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More heavily discounted: Has been on the market for longer (launched in January 2016).

-Arguments in favor of the Canon EOS 5D Mark IV:
+Reasons to prefer the Canon EOS 5D Mark IV:

 - More detail: Has more megapixels (30.1 vs 16.1MP), which boosts linear resolution by 37%.